 The granting or refusal of your application

-We operate a tiered application process and all applications begin in Tier 1.
+We operate a tiered, risk-based application process.
 If the results of our checks are satisfactory and the notice period has expired your licence is likely to be issued.
-If the results are unsatisfactory or give rise to further questions, further information may be requested and your application may be processed through a higher tier (Tier 2 or Tier 3).
-Depending on the outcome of the questions, your licence may be granted or refused.
+If the results are unsatisfactory or give rise to further questions, further information may be requested and your application may be processed through a higher tier (Tier 2).

-If your licence application is refused, reasons for this will be given to you.
-If you wish to appeal against a decision to refuse a licence application, you may make representations about why you disagree with our proposal to refuse the application within 21 days of the date of the notice of the decision.
+If we propose to refuse your licence application, reasons for this will be given to you.
+You will have the opportunity to make representations if you disagree with our proposal to refuse the application.

 Exemptions from requiring a licence